OlympusDAO/olympus-digital-twin/README.md

 This repository holds the cadCAD model created by BlockScience for Olympus DAO.
 It can be used to test a wide variety of simulations and scenarios.

+## Repository Tree

+.
+├── README.md
+├── Single Example.ipynb - Example of a simple single run ├── Sweep Example.ipynb - Example of a parameter sweep run ├── legacy - Folder with legacy notebooks no longer used ├── model
+│   ├── behavioral - Folder holding the behavioral functions of the system │   ├── classes - Folder for the classes used
+│   ├── mechanism - Folder for the mechanism functions (state updates) │   ├── policy - Folder for the policies used in the model │   ├── psub.py - Python file that creates the partial state update blocks │   ├── psub_functions - Folder holding the functionalities for PSUBs
+│   ├── run.py - Python file for code involved in running the model
+│   ├── signals - Folder of functions for creating random signals (i.e. a pattern of bond disbursements) │   ├── types - Folder holding the types utilized in the system │   └── utility - Folder with utility functions for ease of use modifications ├── requirements.txt - Python packages required
+└── research - Folder for all research notebooks/analysis
+    └── 20230210 Exploratory Research - First cadCAD based model research notebooks

 ## What is cadCAD
 ## Installing cadCAD for running this repo